DNiblett/PEMFCPorousCathodeFoam/README.md

 transport and a catalyst/membrane-potential closure.
 It is a porous-medium screening model, not a two-phase or thermal PEMFC model.

+## Solver acknowledgements

+This solver was developed for the following project, if using please cite: Quentin Meyer, Ivan Pivac, Daniel Niblett, Md Raziun Bin Mamtaz, Frano Barbir, Chuan Zhao, Investigations of ultra-low air stoichiometries in hydrogen fuel cells via operando current and oxygen content cartography and multiphysics simulations, Electrochimica Acta, Volume 561, 2026, 148689, ISSN 0013-4686, https://doi.org/10.1016/j.electacta.2026.148689.

+This development was funded by Royal Society International Exchange (IES\R1\251476) for collaboration between Dr Daniel Niblett and Dr Quentin Meyer.
+It was also made possible by the EPSRC open fellowship ION-H2.

 ## Applications

 * `pemfcPorousFlowFoam` — steady resolved-channel and Darcy--Forchheimer GDL